mdbartos/pipedream/docs/hydraulic-solver-api.md

 # Hydraulic solver API documentation

-This section enumerates all the methods of the `SuperLink` class
+This section enumerates all the methods of the `SuperLink` class.

 ## Instantiating the `SuperLink` model